 The Genesis Family Program is designed to give the family or significant others an understanding of the disease model of addiction; as well as introduce the family to the idea that chemical dependency is a family illness.
-Not only has the family been greatly affected by the behavior of the substance-abusing member, the working of the family system has a pathology about it directly related to the sickness of the addict.
+Not only has the family been greatly affected by the behavior of the substance-abusing member, the working of the family system has a pathology about it directly related to the sickness.

 To understand the phenomenon of alcoholism or addiction occurring in a family, we must look at what a family is in itself.
 The family is an organism.
 Its parts are interdependent.
 The members of a family operate in a system.
 A system is a body of parts that works together.
 They may work together for peace and harmony.
 They may work together for destruction.
 They may work together for survival.

 In a family where substance misuse is present, each of these individual parts is affected by the growing dysfunction of the member abusing alcohol or other drugs.
 Each family member adapts to the behavior of the person who is using and develops behavior that causes the least amount of personal stress.
 As the substance use progresses into addiction, each family member compulsively represses his or her feelings and learns to react with a survival behavior.
 This behavior serves to build a wall of defenses for protection from pain.
 This results in a state of self-delusion – detachment from true feelings that ends up affecting other relationships outside of the family system.

 The need for recognition, acceptance and understanding of each member’s role in the family illness is necessary for the family recovery process.
 Summing up, addiction is a family disorder and is recognized by the following characteristics:

 - Systemic – each person reacts to another person in the system.